 Despite not being attached to a town or village there are a few things to do other than skiing in Appi Kogen.
 There are plenty of activities for kids, as listed above in the family section.

-A natural onsen is housed in the Appi Grand Annex.
-(A shuttle bus links the different hotels).
+A wonderful new natural onsen is housed in the Onsen Hotel (A shuttle bus links the different hotels).
 For a fee you can punch out some laps in the indoor pool at the Hotel Appi Grand or hit the small gym.

 The hotel also offers three shuttle-bus excursions throughout the majority of the ski season.
 The first is to the nearby rural town Hachimantai to sample local restaurants and for a spot of shopping.
 The second takes skiers to a nearby small ski field called Shimokura – renowned for its powder, and to the Matsukawa traditional onsen.
 The third excursion is to the city of Morioka for the various winter festivals in January and February.